Return to search page.

 Merion Haskins was born in Campbellsville, KY.
 The 6'4" forward played high school basketball at Taylor County High School; he ranks fifth among its all-time leading scorers with 1,761 points.
 Haskins played college ball for the University of Kentucky (UK) from 1973 to 1977, playing in a total of 86 games and scoring 134 points.
 Haskins and Larry Johnson were the second and third African American players recruited by UK's Coach Joe B. Hall; they were two of the earliest African American recruits to the UK basketball team.
 Haskins, a UK College of Agriculture graduate, did not play professional basketball; he was employed as a leaf procurement officer with Philip Morris USA.
 He is the brother of Clem Haskins.
 For more see Merion Haskins in "Gumm, Cards back in groove with 74-50 romp at Knox," Central Kentucky News Journal, 03/01/2004; Merion Haskins on the Big Blue History website; and R. Weckman, "What a difference a generation makes" in the UK College of Agriculture's the magazine, Spring 2000.

-Subjects: Agriculturalists, Basketball
+Subjects: Agriculturalists, Produce, Basketball

 Geographic Region: Campbellsville, Taylor County, Kentucky

 Hind experimented with plants and developed new farm crops; he was thought to be the first person to cultivate watermelons in Kentucky.
 Hinds Bend on the Kentucky River is named after him.
 Hind had been a slave at Boonesborough.
 For more see Kentucky's Black Heritage, by the Kentucky Commission on Human Rights.